derailed-archive/docs/docs/introduction.md

 # Introduction

 Welcome!
-This is the documentation for Discoursy's API.
+This is the documentation for Derailed's API.

 This includes everything from our Gateway, to API.